formsandflows/PACo/Canvas components/PACo_Dialog_A.md

 | Padding | The padding. |
 | VerticalAlign | The vertical alignment. |

-Not all properties are needed in all table records.
+Not all properties are needed in all table records!